 The removal of impacted teeth is a serious surgical procedure.
 Post-operative care is very important.
 Unnecessary pain and the complications of infection and swelling can be minimized if the instructions are followed carefully.

-Sutures are placed at the area of surgery to minimize post-operative bleeding and to help healing.
+Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged; this is no cause for alarm.
-Just remove the suture form your mouth and discard it.
-Depending on the type of suture material the surgeon uses, the sutures may be removed approximately one week after surgery.
+Just remove the suture from your mouth and discard it.
+Depending on the type of suture material the surgeon uses, the sutures may be removed approximately one week after surgery, often times the sutures are dissolvable.
 The removal of sutures requires no anesthesia or needles.
 It takes only a minute or so, and there is no discomfort associated with this procedure.
 So it’s really nothing to worry about.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call the office for instructions.

 Your case is individual, no two mouths are alike.
 Do not accept well intended advice from friends.
 Discuss your problem with the persons best able to effectively help you: Drs.
-Liston, Broadbent, and Chandler or your family dentist.
+Broadbent, Chandler, Liston, and McCormick or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.